nicm42/100-days-of-code-v2/log4.md

 **Day 34: 27th August 2021**
 I took a break from Drupal to do Traversy Media's Svelte Crash Course, which was only 30 minutes long.
 And I can see why everyone loves Svelte.
 It is really simple.
 It uses Rollup for a bundler, so it's handy I just tried it out on my last project!
 It's so fast - running create react app takes 7 minutes (I timed it once); I'm not sure this even took as long as 7 seconds.

+**Day 35: 28th August 2021**
+Today I learnt Rust.
+Which is hard.
+Most of the languages I've done on my Saturday series I've liked or loved.
+But this one I would happily never use again.
+I'm sure if I learnt it properly and used it a lot I'd get used to it, but given a choice, I'd rather not.